SallyMcGrath/syllabus/docs/js-core-1/week-2/lesson.md

 ### Exercise (5 mins)

-Complete this function so that, if the second element in the array contains the name "Amy", it returns `"Second element matched!"`
+Complete this function so that if the second element in the array contains the name "Amy", it returns `"Second element matched!"`

 ```js
 function secondMatchesAmy(array) {